 - With 32 slots to save your sessions you should never be left feeling like the machine let you down.

 - The speaker is nothing to write home about.
 But at this price, it’s about the best you’re going to get.

 Good things often come in small packages and there’s a lot you’re going to like about the compact Alesis SR18.
 This is a small, portable, battery-powered unit that embraces percussion and bass effects which allow for an insane degree of one-stop-shop creativity.
 Beneath the rubbery, oddly pleasing knobs lies a virtual studio waiting to be exploited by a fertile imagination attached to a keen ear.

 The SR18 is an upgrade of the SR16 and a substantial one at that.
 Whereas the earlier machine only allowed programming of a single drum kit the SR18 drops 102 percussion sounds in your lap along with 50 bass instruments.
 All of which are fully programmable themselves.
 The difference is akin to trading in your Impala for a Corvette.

-And these aren’t just throw away sounds the company is including to create the appearance of abundance.
+And these aren’t just throw-away sounds the company is including to create the appearance of abundance.
 They’re high-quality, artifact-free samples that occupy a wide sonic range and enable you to generate textures you might have thought were beyond your reach.
-All told you have more than 500 sounds, 175 rhythm presets and countless drum and bass sounds at your disposal.
-Bottom line; this is a versatile, affordable, easy to use upgrade of the SR16.
-One that actually deserves having the term “upgrade” attached to it.
+All told you to have more than 500 sounds, 175 rhythm presets, and countless drum and bass sound at your disposal.
+Bottom line; this is a versatile, affordable, easy-to-use upgrade of the SR16.
+One that deserves having the term “upgrade” attached to it.